-In this Annex, underlining indicates new text and striking through indicates deleted text, unless otherwise stated.
+In this Annex, underlining indicates new text, unless otherwise stated.

 Insert the following new definition in the appropriate alphabetical position.
 The text is not underlined.

 third country IFPRU 730k an overseas firm that: firm

 - (a) is not an EEA firm; - (b) has its head office outside the EEA; and - (c) would be an IFPRU 730k firm if it had been a UK domestic firm, had carried on all of its business in the United Kingdom and had obtained whatever authorisations for doing so as are required under the Act.